There is additional important information related to this article located on the new Addendum page.

 Folks who focus only on the “writing” leave out a majority of their potential laughter impact when it comes to generating big laughs from a stand-up comedy routine.

-When you are “on a roll” in casual conversations, you are using 100% of your actual comedy talent, whether you choose to recognize that or not.
+When you are “on a roll” in casual conversations, you’re using 100% of your actual comedy talent, whether you choose to recognize that or not.

 As you will see over and over again on this blog, writing as we are taught to do it is produced for a reader to consume and understand.

-Since writing only involves words and sentences, many more words and sentences are needed.
+Since writing only involves words and sentences, many more words and sentences are needed to communicate what it is that you want to say the way you want to say and express it.

-Talking on the other hand involves much more than words and sentences, which reduces the number of literal words needed to convey a message or idea.
+Talking on the other hand involves much more than just words and sentences alone, which reduces the number of literal words needed to convey a message, concept or idea.

 Not to mention that most of a comedian’s laughter generation power doesn’t stem from the literal words they use.
 It comes from how they say what it is they want to say.